Dunseith Alumni | Official Blog of the Dunseith, ND Alumni (2024)

 Posting from Ken Nerpel (’65): Rugby, ND

 Everyone who lived in the Dunseith area in the 60’s certainly knew Herman and I would guess most of us have a Herman Martinson story.
 From 1962 to 1965 my family lived next door to the Martinson’s in the Gustav Nerpel house on the corner across the street from the school.
 Herman’s house was just to the north of us and to the east was the Ed Boguslawski family.
 Herman would get up every morning at about four A. M. and would have half a day’s work in before most of the rest of the city was awake.
 Most of the houses in this area were very small and had very little space and ours was no exception.
-Therefore my parents slept in the basem*nt and my sister had the only bedroom.
+Therefore my parents slept in the basement and my sister had the only bedroom.
 I slept in the foyer on the west side of the house on a piece of plywood sitting atop cement blocks.
 I knew I had a few more hours to sleep when I heard Herman heading out to work.

 Herman made the best Bismarck’s I have ever eaten and I have spent many years sampling as many as I can to try to find a match.
 I even tried making my own, buying all the necessary equipment to accomplish the task but coming up short every time.
 I know nothing of Herman’s ancestry and am curious as to where he learned and perfected his craft.